MaybeJod/munchies/DESIGN.md

 ## svg logo

 turn the logo into a react component using SVGR Playground, that way i can change the svgs color, width and height

+## card ux for resturants

+no price chip to show how expensive a restuarant is hehehe.